ClanCats/Hydrahon/README.md

     $statement->execute($queryParameters);

-    // when the query is fetchable return all results and let hydrahon do the rest if ($query instanceof \ClanCats\Hydrahon\Query\Sql\FetchableInterface)
+    // when the query is fetchable return all results and let hydrahon do the rest
+    // (there's no results to be fetched for an update-query for example) if ($query instanceof \ClanCats\Hydrahon\Query\Sql\FetchableInterface)
     {
         return $statement->fetchAll(\PDO::FETCH_ASSOC);